A Guide To Joo Chiat Katong Singapore

 Address: Koon Seng Road (in between the junction of Pennefather Road and Joo Chiat Road and the junction of Lorong J Telok Kurau and Still Road)

-Hop across the street for Cat Socrates, an independent retail store which sells fun and quirky items with a Singaporean twist.
+Cat Socrates is an independent retail store which sells fun and quirky items with a Singaporean twist.
 You can find yourself laughing at the most random books about cats, pick up a durian plushie or start your air plant collection.

-Besides housing cat-related knick-knacks, the store also sources many goods from local designers.
-This gives the designers a platform and opportunity to present their works to a wider audience.
+Besides housing cat-related knick-knacks, the store also sources many goods from local designers, giving them a platform and opportunity to present their works to a wider audience.

 Address: 448 Joo Chiat Road, Singapore 427661

 Opening hours: 12.30pm – 9.30pm, closed on Mondays